Bad Representations and Homotopy of Character Varieties: The Singular Locus

 If $Z_G(\rho')/Z(G)$ is abelian, we are done and if it is not we may repeat the above argument to find a bad representation with a strictly smaller stabilizer in $PG$.
 Since the stabilizer is finite, this process will eventually stop. \end{proof}

 For a group $G$ acting on a space $X$, we denote the fixed locus by $X^G$.
-We now show that for bad representations, the action of the stabilizer on cohomology never includes pseudoreflections (compare \cite[Lemma 8.5]{Ri}).
+We now show that for bad representations, the action of the stabilizer on cohomology never includes pseudoreflections, that is, finite order elements whose fixed locus is of codimension $1$ (compare \cite[Lemma 8.5]{Ri}).

 \begin{prop} Let $G$ be a connected, reductive $\C$-group and $r\geqs 2$.
 If $\rho:\F_r\to G$ is a bad representation commuting with $\xi\notin Z(G)$.
 Then \end{prop}

 \begin{proof} First, $\Ad_\xi$ is of finite order since $Z_G(\rho)/Z(G)$ is finite.
 Then we have the decomposition: